 Such situations occur when there is no conversation between the customer and the call center agent for any reason.
 This is clearly wastage of time, effort, and resources, which might lead to the defection of the customer.

+It is one of the most useful tips to reduce Average Handle Time.
 Sometimes, placing the call of a customer on hold can be necessary.
 This is important but will contribute to a higher AHT.

 Transfer time is a non-valuable activity that may lead to customer defection.
 If you have to transfer your customer to a different section, AHT is increased considering the wait time and the time invested by the first agent.